Group Health Cooperative

-Group Health Cooperative, (formerly known as Group Health Cooperative of Puget Sound), later more commonly known as Group Health, was an American nonprofit healthcare organization based in Seattle, Washington.
+Group Health Cooperative, formerly known as Group Health Cooperative of Puget Sound, later more commonly known as Group Health, was an American nonprofit healthcare organization based in Seattle, Washington.
+It was acquired by Kaiser Permanente in 2017 and now serves as the Kaiser Washington region.
+The new region would serve the majority of Washington state except for the Southwest Washington counties of Clark and Cowlitz, which would continue to be served by the Portland-area Kaiser Permanente Northwest.

 Business model

 Established in 1945, Group Health provided coverage and care for about 600,000 people in Washington and Idaho.

 Corporate structure

 Despite being marketed as a cooperative for much of the organization's history, Group Health never legally presented itself as a cooperative.
 It was a nonprofit organization with members.
 Members were always able to amend bylaws and elect a board of trustees, but never owned organization assets or directly controlled operations.

-Group Health Community Foundation (GHCF) was funded with the acquisition of Group Health by Kaiser Permaente in 2017 with approximately $1.8 billion in assets.
+Group Health Community Foundation (GHCF) was funded with the acquisition of Group Health by Kaiser Permanente in 2017 with approximately $1.8 billion in assets.
 Founded in 1983, the new GHCF is entirely independent of Kaiser Permanente.
 GHCF may continue to invest in efforts to improve health and health care through immunizations, innovation, and patient care.